-Rehabilitation is indicated in all patients with relevant symptoms and/or a high risk for exacerbation (Evidence A) • Pulmonary rehabilitation improves dyspnea, health status and exercise tolerance in stable patients (Evidence A) Pulmonary Rehabilitation Pulmonary rehabilitation reduces hospitalization among patients who have had a recent exacerbation (≤ 4 weeks from prior hospitalization) (Evidence B) Pulmonary rehabilitation leads to a reduction in symptoms of anxiety and depression (Evidence A) Education is needed to change patient's knowledge but there is no evidence that used alone it will change patient behavior (Evidence C) Education and • Self-management intervention with communication with a health care Self-Management professional improves health status and decreases hospitalizations and emergency department visits (Evidence B) Integrated Care • Integrative care and telehealth have no demonstrated benefit at this time (Evidence B) Programs COPYRIGIPHYSICAL ACTIVITYLIS-A STOON OF PREDICTOR OF MORTALITY (Evidence A).
-People Physical Activity with COPD should be encouraged to increase their level of physical activity although we still do not know how to best ensure the likelihood of success
+Rehabilitation is indicated in all patients with relevant symptoms and/or a high risk for exacerbation (Evidence A) Pulmonary Rehabilitation Pulmonary rehabilitation improves dyspnea, health status and exercise tolerance in stable patients (Evidence A) Pulmonary rehabilitation reduces hospitalization among patients who hav had a recent exacerbation (≤ 4 weeks from prior hospitalization) (Evidence B) Pulmonary rehabilitation leads to a reduction in symptoms of anxiety and depression (Evidence A) Education and Self-Management Education is needed to change patient's knowledge but there is no evidence that used alone it will change patient behavior (Evidence C) Self-management intervention with communication with a health care professional improves health status and decreases hospitalizations and emergency department visits (Evidence B) Integrated Care Programs Integrative care and telehealth have no demonstrated benefit at this time (Evidence B) Physical Activity Physical activity is a strong predictor of mortality (Evidence A).
+People with COPD should be encouraged to increase their level of physical activity although we still do not know how to best ensure the likelihood of success

 There are data from large RCTs regarding the effectiveness of pulmonary rehabilitation after hospitalization for an acute exacerbation of COPD.
 A systematic review that included 13 RCTs reported reduced mortality, and number of readmissions among patients who had pulmonary rehabilitation initiated during hospitalization or within 4 weeks of discharge.
-(701) Long-term effects on mortality were not statistically significant, but improvements in health-related quality of life and exercise capacity appeared to be maintained for at least 12 months.
-These results have been corroborated by real world evidence, from a large population-based cohort of more than 190,000 patients hospitalized for COPD in the US, in whom initiation of pulmonary rehabilitation within 90 days of discharge, while rare, was significantly associated with lower risk of mortality (704) and fewer rehospitalizations at one year.
-(1004) One study has reported that initiating pulmonary rehabilitation before the patient's discharge may compromise survival through unknown mechanisms.
-(1005) Pulmonary rehabilitation ranks as one of the most cost-effective treatment strategies.
-(615)
+(848) Long-term effects on mortality were not statistically significant, but improvements in health-related quality of life and exercise capacity appeared to be maintained for at least 12 months.
+These results have been corroborated by real world evidence, from a large population-based cohort of more than 190,000 patients hospitalized for COPD in the US, in whom initiation of pulmonary rehabilitation within 90 days of discharge, while rare, was significantly associated with lower risk of mortality (851) and fewer rehospitalizations at one year.
+(1158) One study has reported that initiating pulmonary rehabilitation before the patient's discharge may compromise survival through unknown mechanisms.
+(1159) Pulmonary rehabilitation ranks as one of the most cost-effective treatment strategies.
+(752)

 There are many challenges with pulmonary rehabilitation.
 Referral of patients who might benefit, uptake and completion of pulmonary rehabilitation is frequently limited, partly through provider ignorance as well as patients' lack of awareness of availability or benefits.
 The recommended length of pulmonary rehabilitation (minimum of 6 weeks) could also be a limitation in many countries due to funding constraints of insurance companies and/or national health funds.
 Virtual reality pulmonary rehabilitation could be an alternative combined or not with traditional exercise training; this may be of particular interest in countries where the length of pulmonary rehabilitation programs is limited to less than 4 weeks.
-(1006) Another challenge is encouraging sustained long-term physical activity.
+(1160) Another challenge is encouraging sustained long-term physical activity.
 Although the approach may need to be personalized, behavioral lifestyle physical activity intervention has shown promising results i.e., the potential to decrease sedentarity and increase physical activity in patients with moderate to severe COPD.
+(1161)

-(1007) A major barrier to full participation is access, which is particularly limited by geography, culture, finances, transport and other logistics.
-(614.656,662,1008)
+A major barrier to full participation is access, which is particularly limited by geography, culture, finances, transport and other logistics.
+(750,800,807,1162)